Aliabdo6/dog_vision/README.md

 ## Overview

 The Dog Vision project aims to create a model capable of accurately classifying dog breeds from images.
-This project includes data preprocessing, model training, and evaluation.

-This project demonstrates a multi-class image classification model for identifying dog breeds using TensorFlow 2.x and TensorFlow Hub.
+This project demonstrates a multi-class image classification model using TensorFlow and transfer learning.

-The project utilizes a pre-trained MobileNetV2 model from TensorFlow Hub as the base for transfer learning.
-It involves the following steps:
+The uploaded notebook walks through an end-to-end process for building, training, and evaluating the model using TensorFlow and Keras.
+The project includes data preprocessing, model training, evaluation, and prediction on new images.

+### Key Steps:

-1. **Data Preparation:**
+1. **Data Preparation**:
-   - Loading and preprocessing the dog breed dataset.
+   - Loading and preprocessing the dataset.
-   - Splitting the data into training and validation sets.
+   - Splitting the data into training, validation, and test sets.
-   - Creating data batches for efficient training.

-2. **Model Building:**
+2. **Model Building**:
-   - Creating a TensorFlow model using a pre-trained MobileNetV2 layer.
+   - Utilizing a pre-trained MobileNetV2 from TensorFlow Hub.
-   - Defining the model architecture and optimizer.
+   - Adding custom classification layers.

-3. **Training:**
+3. **Model Training**:
-   - Training the model on a subset of the data to test the workflow.
-   - Training the model on the full dataset.
+   - Training the model with various optimization techniques such as callbacks (TensorBoard and Early Stopping).
-   - Utilizing callbacks like TensorBoard and Early Stopping for monitoring and optimization.

-4. **Evaluation:**
+4. **Evaluation & Prediction**:
-   - Evaluating the model's performance on the validation set.
+   - Evaluating model performance on validation data.
-   - Visualizing model predictions and confidence scores.

-5. **Saving and Loading:**
-   - Saving the trained model for later use.
-   - Loading the saved model for prediction.

-6. **Prediction:**
-   - Making predictions on the test dataset.
-   - Preparing the predictions for submission to Kaggle.
-   - Making predictions on custom images.
+   - Generating predictions on test data or custom images.

 ## Features

-- Preprocesses dog breed images for model training.
+- Preprocesses images for training and evaluation.
-- Implements a CNN using TensorFlow and Keras.
-- Evaluates model performance using accuracy and loss metrics.
+- Implements Transfer Learning with MobileNetV2.
+- Utilizes callbacks for optimizing training (e.g., Early Stopping, TensorBoard).
+- Allows saving and loading trained models for future use.
-- Provides visualization for model accuracy and loss over epochs.
+- Provides model predictions on new images.

 ## Technology Used